o3de/rfcs/.github/ISSUE_TEMPLATE/rfc-feature.md

+---
+name: RFC Feature request
+about: Create Feature RFC for this project
+title: ''
+labels: ''
+assignees: ''

+---

 # O3DE RFC Feature Template
 This RFC feature template should be used for any feature that is not a bug or a substantial reorganization of the O3DE product.